randdusing/cordova-plugin-bluetoothle/readme.md

 * For subscribing, indication hasn't been tested since my heart rate monitor doesn't support it.
 * Characteristic properties are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily.
 * Characteristic and descriptor permissions are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily, at least for Android. iOS doesn't appear to use permissions.
+* To build for wp8.1 need some changes.

 ## Discovery Android vs iOS ##